section-engineering-education/engineering-education/articles/a-step-by-step-guide-to-creating-a-virtual-assistant-using-python (copy)/index.md

 - url: /engineering-education/a-step-by-step-guide-to-create-a-virtual-assistant-with-python/hero.jpg
     alt: A mobile phone showing a virtual assistant signal
 ---
 A virtual assistant, also known as an AI assistant or a digital assistant, is a computer program that recognizes natural language voice commands and performs tasks for the user.
-This article will use a python library to incorporate Alexa and will guide you through the process of creating your own voice assistant.
+This article guides you through the process of creating your own voice assistant through the use of a python library.
 <!--more-->

 For this tutorial, I will be writing the codes on Pycharm by Jetbrains.